-But if left for some time or when moisturiser is applied on it, it takes away the moisture from the nails and restores them to its original position.
+But if left for some time or when moisturizer is applied to it, it takes away the moisture from the nails and restores them to their original position.

 There’s little you can do to grow your nails out but with my little experience in nail growth and having taught several persons both offline and online, I can boldly say that the secret to getting long nails is this